Burns

 Login to favorite or comment on the article

 This cohort study was conducted from 1998-2008, and enrolled 997 pediatric burn patients and a matched control group to measure hypermetabolic and inflammatory changes for 36 months post-burn.
 The authors found that alterations persisted for far longer than originally thought, and that severely burned pediatric patients require treatment for a longer period of time.
+While dated, these findings are still worth considering in hospital burn plans.

 Login to favorite or comment on the article